NixOS/nix.dev/source/tutorials/learning-journey/shell-dot-nix.md

 ### What will you learn?

 <!-- Give a brief description of what the reader will learn so that they know whether the topic interests them. -->
-- How to create reproducible shell environments
+How to create and configure reproducible shell environments

 ### How long will it take?
-WIP
+30 minutes

 <!-- Give some indication of how long it will take to complete the tutorial so that the reader knows whether to continue. -->

 ### What will you need?

 <!-- List any prerequisite knowledge or tools the reader will need to complete the tutorial. -->
-- A basic understanding of the Nix language
+A basic understanding of the Nix language

 ## Entering a shell with Python installed
 Suppose we wanted to enter a shell in which Python 3 was installed.